-So if you are up to it, and after long planning and training, start your trek from the north Kaibab trailhead (North Rim) and start descending 6000 feet for about 14 miles.
+So if you are up to it, and after long planning and training, start your trek from the North Kaibab trailhead (North Rim) and descend 6000 feet for about 14 miles.

-When you reach the bottom of the canyon you will have to spend the night (or more) at the Bright Angle campground or the Phantom Ranch lodge.
+When you reach the bottom of the canyon, you will have to spend the night (or more) at the Bright Angel campground or the Phantom Ranch lodge.

-After a long needed rest and some exploring at the bottom of the canyon, you will connect with the Bright Angle trail and start climbing to the south rim.
+After a much-needed rest and some exploring at the bottom of the canyon, you will connect with the Bright Angel trail and start climbing to the south rim.

 Along with planning for your return trip, you will need to book the campground or the lodge at the bottom of the canyon way ahead of time.